DengPingFan/Inf-Net/README.md

      (`--is_pseudo=True`) in the parser of `MyTrain_LungInf.py` and modify the path of training data to the pseudo-label repository (`--train_path='Dataset/TrainingSet/LungInfection-Train/Pseudo-label'`).
 Just run it!

     - When training is completed, the weights (trained on pseudo-label) will be saved in `./Snapshots/save_weights/Inf-Net_Pseduo/Inf-Net_pseudo_100.pth`.
 Also, you can directly download the pre-trained weights from [Google Drive](https://drive.google.com/open?id=1NMM0BoVJU9DS8u4yTG0L-V_mcHKajrmN).
 Now we have prepared the weights that is pre-trained on 1600 images with pseudo labels.
-Please note that these valuable images/labels can promote the performance and the stability of training process, because of ImageNet pre-trained models are just design for general object classification/detection/segmentation tasks initially.
+Please note that these valuable images/labels can promote the performance and the stability of the training process, because of ImageNet pre-trained models are just designed for general object classification/detection/segmentation tasks initially.

     - Secondly, turn on the semi-supervised mode (`--is_semi=True`) and turn off the flag of whether using pseudo labels (`--is_pseudo=False`) in the parser of `MyTrain_LungInf.py` and modify the path of training data to the doctor-label (50 images)